 - Using Text Editors – Many a times you want to avoid the overhead of a bloated IDE.
 Plain programming editors can work great if you know how to harness their power.

-- Write and Run Hello World! – undestand what main method is and what it does.
+- Write and Run Hello World! – understand what main method is and what it does.
 Run the most basic Java program

 - Learn to run Java programs from command line – many Java ‘experts’ don’t know how to set classpath and run Java programs from a command line.
 Learn how to run Java programs from command lines such as Linux terminal, Windows Power Shell and Mac’s terminal.